saddamhbb/katalo9/README.md

 2. NPM 6.14.4

 ## How to run
-Before following the guide, please install the dependencies first by running `npm i`.
+Before following this guide, please install all the dependencies first by running `npm i`.

 ### Development Mode
 1. NPM run dev
 2. Wait for webpack finish compiling
 3. Navigate to `localhost`, by default server running on port 80
-4. Dont exit the terminal, because its watching file changes and recompile it
+4. Don't exit the terminal, because it watching file changes and recompile it

-Due to this stack not yet implemet Hot Reload, so if you finish editing any files, please do refresh the browser.
+Due to this stack does not yet implement `Hot Reload`, so if you finish editing any files, please do refresh the browser.

 ### Production Mode
 1. NPM run build-prod